Anastasy-ya/movies-explorer-api/README.md

 - There is instant validation of forms.
 If any field is not filled out or has not passed validation, the "Register" button is inactive.
 - There are two backends in the project:
 1. A self-written API on Node.js for user authentication and saving movies.
-2. An omnibus MoviesExplorer API - a movie search service by keywords.
+2. A free MoviesExplorer API - a movie search service by keywords.
 - The use of third-party libraries is allowed only for form validation.
 In app used React Hook Form.